eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + ***Publication in top-tier conferences and journals, such as NeurIPS, ICML, ICLR, CVPR, ICCV, ECCV, AAAI, ACL, STOC, IEEE TPAMI, IEEE TNNLS, IEEE TSP, IEEE TIP, Information Fusion, JAIR, IJRR, IJCV, and JMLR.***
 + platform-agnostic machine learning development
 + Experience framework such as ***MLflow, Kubeflow, Airflow, Seldon Core, TFServing*** etc
++ tech stack:
+	- Research publications at relevant conferences such as SIGGRAPH, ACM Trans on Graphics, CVPR, ICCV, ICCP, SPIE, JOSA a major plus.
+	- Expertise in Deep Learning, Machine learning and familiarity with tools like Scipy, Boost, Caffe, TensorFlow, OpenCV, DLIB etc. and related areas.
++ tech stack:
+	- Publication record in top conferences (***ICML, ICLR, NIPS, KDD, IJCAI, AAAI*** etc )
+	- Good knowledge and handson experience in distributed technologies such as ***Hadoop, Hive, Spark*** Experience in Scala programming language.
+	- Publications in relevant top venues (e.g., ***KDD, NIPS, ICML, AAAI, IJCAI, ICDM, ACL*** etc.)
+	- You have publications in communities such as ***WWW, SIGIR, FAT\*, NeurIPS, WSDM, SIGDIAL, RecSys, CHI, KDD, AAAI, ACL, ICML***, or related.
+	- You have hands-on experience implementing production machine learning systems at scale in Java, Scala, Python, or similar languages.
+Experience with ***XGBoost, TensorFlow*** is also a plus.
+	- You preferably have experience with data pipeline tools like Apache Beam or even our open source API for it, Scio and cloud platforms like GCP or AWS.
+	- Extensive experience manipulating and analysing complex data with SQL, Python and/or R. Knowledge of Google BigQuery and Java/Scala is a plus.
+	- Familiarity with marketing tracking platforms (e.g. ***DoubleClick, Google Tag Manager, Google Analytics***) preferred
+	- Become an expert on leveraging existing state-of-the-art tooling into the Spotify eco-system (***TensorFlow, TFX, Kubeflow Pipelines, Cloud Bigtable***)
+	- Contribute to new and existing Spotify open source machine learning and data processing products (scio, zoltar)
+	- You preferably have experience with data processing and storage frameworks like ***Google Cloud Dataflow, Hadoop, Scalding, Spark, Storm, Cassandra, Kafka***, etc.
+	- Extensive publication record at peer-reviewed ML conferences (e.g. ***NIPS, ICML, AISTATS, UAI, COLT, ICLR, AAAI***, etc) as well conferences with applied ML (e.g. ***KDD, WSDM, WWW, CIKM, RecSys***, etc).
++ ***"Knowledge of Bayesian Global Optimization tools and technique"***
 + skill set for DEEP LEARNING ALGORITHM INTERN
 	- Development the deep machine learning models covers computer vision and NLP applications
 	- Software performance bottleneck analysis in CNN/RNN/LSTM architectures and design